-For the year ended December 31, 2014, the Company received repayment of nil (2013 - nil) for nil common shares (2013 - nil) and also cancelled nil common shares (2013 - nil) amounting to nil (2013 - nil) with respect to the share loan and pledge agreements.
-At December 31, 2014, 950,272 common shares (2013 - 950,272) for proceeds of \$3,622 (2013 - \$3,622) based on the grant-date value of the loans were held as security by the Company with respect to the share purchase loan and pledge agreements.
+At December 31, 2016, 950,272 common shares (2015 - 950,272) for proceeds of \$3,622 (2015 - \$3,622) based on the grant-date value of the loans were held as security by the Company with respect to the share purchase loan and pledge agreements.

 The Company entered into a non-binding retention bonus agreement dated March 28, 2011 with certain Exercise Persons, pursuant to which each Exercise Person was allocated a retention bonus in the amount of their respective share purchase loan, which could vest in a future period at the sole discretion of the Company and may be paid in instalments over a three-year period.
-For the year ended December 31, 2014, the Company expensed \$426 (2013 - \$690) relating to these retention bonuses for certain Exercise Persons.
+For the year ended December 31, 2016, the Company expensed nil (2015 - \$79) relating to these retention bonuses for certain Exercise Persons.
 The amounts paid to the Exercise Persons under these bonus arrangements are not required to be used to repay the share purchase loans.

-(ii) In December, 2013, the Company applied to the TSX to make a Normal Course Issuer Bid ("NCIB"), which was accepted by the TSX on December 12, 2013, for purchases of its common shares through all available markets and/or alternative trading systems, including the facilities of the TSX.
-The maximum number of common shares which could be purchased until December 15, 2014 pursuant to the NCIB aggregated to 1,000,000 common shares, representing approximately 4.7% of the number of common shares issued and outstanding as at December 10, 2013.
-The actual number of common shares purchased and the timing of such purchases were determined by the Company considering market conditions, stock prices, its cash position and other factors.
+- (c) The Company has repurchased its common shares through the following Normal Course Issuer Bids ("NCIB"): - (i) In August, 2016, the Company applied to the Toronto Stock Exchange ("TSX") for NCIB, which was accepted by the TSX on August 20, 2016, for purchases of its common shares through all available markets and/or alternative trading systems, including the facilities of the TSX.
+Pursuant to the NCIB, the Company proposes to purchase on the open market through the facilities of the TSX or alternative Canadian trading systems.
+The NCIB is valid for one year and the maximum number of common shares which can be purchased until August 23, 2017, pursuant to the NCIB, aggregated to 1,000,000 common shares, representing approximately 4.7% of the number of common shares issued and outstanding as at August 15, 2016.